nbeaver/cmd_oysters/README.rst

 Motivation
 ----------

-Ever tried to debug your internet connection without another computer with a working connection?
+Ever tried to debug your wifi card without a working internet connection?

-Ever had trouble with a complex shell command and had a hard time figuring out which part of the command was misbehaving?
+Ever tried to run a complex shell command and had a hard time figuring out which part of the command was misbehaving?

 Ever been frustrated by a shell command that relied on `unportable shell extensions <http://tldp.org/LDP/abs/html/portabilityissues.html>`_ to work correctly?